top of page

 Using FHA Rental Income for Qualification

-Under FHA 2 - 4 unit guidelines, FHA rental income can serve as a significant qualifier for obtaining your loan.
-This section explores how potential or existing rental income from the additional units of the property can be leveraged to enhance your eligibility.
+Under FHA 2 - 4 unit guidelines, FHA rental income can significantly strengthen your loan qualification.
+This section explores how potential or existing rental income from multi-unit properties can be leveraged to enhance your borrowing power and meet FHA requirements.

 FHA Self-Sufficiency Test for 3-4 Unit Properties